arhat-dev/arhat/README.md

 ## Features

+- Easy deployment for anywhere, even in browser (need wasm support)
-- Detailed and Customizable Node Infromation Report
+- Detailed and customizable node infromation report
   - Customize Kubernetes `Node` annotations and labels in conjunction with `aranya`
 - Flexible connectivity
   - `MQTT 3.1.1` (including `aws-iot-core`, `azure-iot-hub`, `gcp-iot-core`)
+    - supports `tcp`, `tcp/tls`, `websocket`, `websocket/tls`
+  - `CoAP`
-  - `CoAP` (including `tcp`, `tcp/tls`, `udp`, `udp/dtls`)
+    - supports `tcp`, `tcp/tls`, `udp`, `udp/dtls`
   - `gRPC`
-- Extensible plugin system
+- Extensible plugin system with [`libext`](arhat.dev/libext)
-  - Create your own peripheral controller and integrate into Kubernetes API with ease (e.g. use `kubectl` to operate peripheral)
+  - Create your own peripheral controller and integrate all kinds of peripherals into Kubernetes API with ease (e.g. use `kubectl` to turn on/off lights)
-- Unified Metrics Collection
+- Unified metrics collection
+  - Efficient prometheus node exporter with no port exposed (on windows and unix-like systems)
-  - Collect all kinds of metrics from `aranya` and Kubernetes API, including metrics of peripherals
+  - Collect all kinds of metrics with `aranya` and Kubernetes API, including metrics from peripherals

 ## Design